 Island Peak trek and climb offers a fine Himalayan mountain climbing and trekking experience.
 The only criteria needed to complete is trip is physical fitness, a high level of endurance, and mental balance.

 You can also combine Island Peak Climbing with Everest Base Camp Trek.
 Or, if you want to trek to Chhukung by yourself and receive our climbing assistance from the mountain base, we have climbing options 'Island Peak Expedition from Chhukung 4 Days.'

 Your trip starts with a flight to Lukla.
 It is one of the highlights of your adventure as the tiny plane flies between tall mountains and makes a heart-stopping landing on the narrow runway of Tenzing Hillary Airport.
 The airport is located on a steep cliff.

 You will meet your porters and start your trek.
 The first day's trek takes you from Lukla to Phakding, a small Sherpa village located on the banks of the Dudh Koshi River.
 Your rest for the night is at a local teahouse.

 Overnight in Phakding at Teahouse.

-Carved deep against the side of a mountain overlooking the Tawache, Kongde Ri, Tawacahe, Ama Dablam and Nuptse.
+It is carved deep against the side of a mountain overlooking the Tawache, Kongde Ri, Tawacahe, Ama Dablam, and Nuptse.
 Namche is known as the Sherpa capital and is an important commercial center in the Everest Region.
 Traders from as far as Tibet visit Namche for trading opportunities.
 Head to a local teahouse and relax.